GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 - Go to your newly created OpenRefine directory.

-- Move the folder to  `C:\program files`.
+- Move the folder to `c:\program files`.

 - Launch OpenRefine by clicking the `openrefine.exe` file (this will launch a command prompt window, but you can ignore that and wait for the browser to launch)

-- If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.
+- If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at [http://127.0.0.1:3333/] (http://127.0.0.1:3333/) or `http://localhost:3333` to launch the program.

 #### Troubleshooting